Green-Software-Foundation/patterns/docs/catalog/web/enable-text-compression.md

 `SCI = (E * I) + M per R`
 [Sofware Carbon Intensity Spec](grnsft.org/sci)

-Concerning the SCI equation, optimizing peak CPU utilization will impact two parts:
+Concerning the SCI equation, the compression will impact the equation as follows:

 - `E`: Reducing the amount of emissions by reducing time spent on transfering and processing text files.